Vungle/Android-SDK/README.md

 ## Getting Started
 Please refer to https://support.vungle.com/hc/en-us/articles/360002922871

-Early Access Vungle SDK for Android
+Vungle SDK for Android
 =======================

-**Version 6.9.1**
+**Version 6.10.1**

 Welcome to the Vungle SDK which has been battle-tested to unlock amazing monetization opportunities for you.
 The Vungle SDK enables the very best creatives in mobile advertising.

 ## Attributions
 | Component                       | Version | Description                                                                               | License                                                                                            |
 |---------------------------------|---------|-------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------|
 | Android X (Jetpack)             | 1.1.0   | Core and LocalBroadcastManager Android X libraries from Jetpack                           | [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0)                                          |